mikeakohn/naken_asm/docs/AVR8.md

       ldi r16, 0
     test:

-In this case test is at byte offset 4, but the assembler writes it as jmp 2.
+In this case test is at byte offset 6, but the assembler writes it as jmp 3.

 This can cause an issue when, for example, loading the Z register (the combination of r31:r30) with a pointer to a data section in flash.
-So to point Z to some data the address needs to be multiplied by two:
+So to point Z to some data the address needs to be multiplied by two to load Z with the byte address and not the instruction address:

       ldi r30, (speech_init * 2) & 0xff
       ldi r31, (speech_init * 2) >> 8